 To help avoid these issues, operating expense reforecasts can be done mid-year to soften the blow.
 This way both tenant and landlord can spread the potential burden out over several months.

-We hope this article gave you a better understanding of operating expense reconciliation and the impact they can have on both landlords and tenants.
+We hope this article gave you a better understanding of operating expense reconciliation and the impact it can have on both landlords and tenants.